girardinsamuel/django-super-notifications/docs/attributes.rst

 Understanding Notification Attributes
 =====================================

-This is a detailed walk through the functioning of ``django-notify-x``.
+This is a detailed walk through the functioning of ``django-super-notifications``.
 This page will describe the use of Notification Model fields and the ``notify`` signal, so that you can make the most out of it.

 Important fields in Notification Model
 ======================================